[1]:

 • touch: Variation in note velocity (touch pressure).

-The exact values, same as many things in music, are up to creative choices.
-Setting aside reason for a moment, let’s hear what different combinations sound like:
+The exact values, same as many things in music, are up to your creative choices.
+As a quick example, let’s hear what different combinations sound like:

 [4]: